James Ainslie (pastoralist)

 James Ainslie (1787–1844) was a Scottish soldier and shepherd, best known as the first overseer of the property known as Duntroon in the Australian Capital Territory.
 During his time on the Limestone Plains he is said to have had a relationship with an Aboriginal woman.
 After 10 years at Duntroon, Ainslie returned to Scotland and after numerous offences committed suicide in jail in 1844.

 The suburb Ainslie, originally a part of Duntroon, is named after James Ainslie, as is Mount Ainslie.

 Early life

 James Ainslie was born in Roxburghshire Scotland (at the Scottish Borders) in 1787.
-He became a soldier in the British Army and fought in the Napoleonic Wars as a member of the Royal Scots Greys cavalry unit.
+He claimed he was a soldier in the British Army and fought in the Napoleonic Wars as a member of the Royal Scots Greys cavalry unit.
 He received a sabre wound to the head during the Battle of Waterloo.
+This however was unlikely as he later claimed, on return to Scotland, the head wounds were from his time in Australia.

 Ainslie married Betty Catteral in Rufford, Lancashire in 1818.
 The couple had a son in 1820, also named James Ainslie.
 Before their child's first birthday, Betty died age 25.